alohadance48/alohadance48/README.md

 - 👋 Hi, I’m @alohadance48
-- 👀 I’m interested in create programm on python and crate website
+- 👀 I’m interested in creating programs on python and creating website
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on greatest developers!
 - 📫 How to reach me: `afonskiy.vlad123@gmail.com`